❯ parkerjones.dev

 How it works: transparent, hook-based rewriting

-So RTK plugs into Claude Code as a hook.
+So I wired RTK into Claude Code as a hook.
 When the agent decides to run git status, the hook rewrites it to rtk git status before execution.
 RTK runs the real command, reshapes the output, and hands back the lean version.
 The agent never knows the proxy is there, and the rewrite itself costs zero tokens.

 git status → rtk git status (transparent, 0 tokens overhead)